 48 – See Rupaul’s Drag Race LIVE (or another show) at the Flamingo resort

-If you’re looking for one of the best shows in Las Vegas, look no further than the Flamingo — its showy hot pink, neon, and feather the ideal setting for the glitz and glamour of the internationally beloved RuPaul’s Drag Race LIVE.
+If you’re looking for one of the best shows in Las Vegas, look no further than the Flamingo — its showy hot pink, neon, and feather combination create the ideal setting for the glitz and glamour of the internationally beloved RuPaul’s Drag Race LIVE.
 With dazzling costumes, uproarious laughter, and lip-syncing for your life, this show is not to be missed.